-RECOMMENDED: 31 Beautiful German Dog Breeds
+RECOMMENDED: 40 Great German Dog Breeds

-German Shepherds in Apartments
+Can German Shepherds Live in Your Apartment?

-The phrase, “but my German Shepherd isn’t aggressive like the others” probably won’t work well.
+Regardless of what I think, this is the reality of apartment complexes and is something you need to consider.
+Telling them, “but my German Shepherd isn’t aggressive like the others” probably won’t work well.

 Apartment Living: German Shepherd Basic Needs